joselezcano/license-plate-detection/README.md

 <img src="image3.png?raw=true" alt="LoG filter" height="220" width="285"> <img src="image4.png?raw=true" alt="LoG filter" height="242" width="450">

+The figure on the left is a side view of the LoG filter.
+Figure a) is a license plate with red borders (as used in Paraguay), figure b) is the grayscale version of the color image, and figure c) is the LoG-filtered image.
 The next function applies the Mexican Hat filter to the grayscale image:

 ```c++